onurbaskin/ovsx-profile-switcher/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![VS Code Version](https://img.shields.io/badge/VS%20Code-1.106.0+-blue.svg)](https://code.visualstudio.com/)

+> **⚠️ Project Status: Paused**
+>
+> This extension is currently **paused** because the VS Code Extensions API does not yet support programmatically switching profiles.
+The required API functionality is not available at this time.
+>
+> As soon as VS Code provides the necessary API support for profile switching, I will resume development and publish this extension.
+Until then, the project remains on hold.
+>
+> Thank you for your interest, and I'll update this notice once the API becomes available!

+---

 Automatically switches VS Code profiles based on your workspace settings.
 Just define your preferred profile in `.vscode/settings.json`, and it'll switch automatically every time you open the project.

 ## Features